 Watertown City Council members are ready to take another shot at finding the right contractor to set up the new children’s playground at Thompson Park in New York.

 On Monday night, they unanimously consented to rebid the project to set up the equipment after that work returned $20,000 over the budget on February 28.
 The city’s Purchasing Department plans to start dealing with the second round of quotes today.
-It will take about three weeks to get the quotes out to perspective companies along with quotes for the appropriate builder’s indemnity insurance for the job.
+It will take about three weeks to get the quotes out to perspective companies to ensure commercial plumbing services for WC facilities are properly installed, along with quotes for the appropriate builder’s indemnity insurance for the job.

 City officials hope, by decreasing the required $5 million insurance coverage for the task to $1 million, the strategy will bring out more competitive bids.
 Watertown City Purchasing Supervisor Amy M. Pastuf still hopes the city can open the new playground before Memorial Day.
 “We have a bit of extra time,” she informed council members.